shader-slang/slang-vscode-extension/README.md

 ## Features

 This extension provides the following assisting features:
-- Enhanced semantic highlighting: user-defined types, variables, parameters and properties will be highlighted.
+- Enhanced semantic highlighting: user-defined types, variables, parameters, properties and macros will be highlighted.
-- Code completion: show suggestions of object/type members and HLSL semantics.
+- Code completion: show context-aware suggestions of variables, functions, types, members, keywords, attributes and HLSL semantics.
 - Function signature help: view function signatures at call sites.
 - Hover information: displays the signature and documentation for the symbol that your mouse is hovering over.
 - Go to definition: jumps to the source location that defines the current symbol.